Ho Liang Shung

-Ho Liang Shung (1879-1952) was a Chinese engineer and spy.
+Ho Liang Shung (April 15, 1879–May 14, 1952) was a Chinese engineer and spy.

-Ho was born April 15, 1879.

 In January 1904, Ho and Sidney Reilly stole the Port Arthur harbor defense plans for the Japanese navy, enabling it to navigate through the Russian minefield protecting the harbor, in the Battle of Port Arthur.
 The surprise attack was allegedly made possible by the intelligence gathering of Sidney Reilly and Ho Liang Shung in June.

 Ho was a Chinese engineer working for the head marine architect Svirski.
 Ho Liang Shung had a detailed knowledge of the harbor defense plans.